Updated: Jun 9

 3. If there is pain in lower back with nausea or constipation along with irritability then homeopathic remedy NUX VOMICA can be helpful.
 Pain gets better by heat.
 There are irregular menstrual periods with constricting pains that can extend to the rectum or the area above the tailbone.
 You may become impatient, irritable, and easily offended.
 Chilliness and constipation are also common.
 Mental strain, anger, physical exertion, stimulants, strong foods, and alcohol increases the pain.

 4. Homeopathic remedy CHAMOMILLA works well when there is mental restlessness and pain along with diarrhoea.
 There is strong labour like painful cramps leading to anger and moaning.
 Pain is increased by heat.

-5. If there is cramping and pain that get worse as the flow increases, pain extend down the back and up to neck with muscle tension, then homeopathic remedy CIMICIFUGA is well indicated.
-There are sharp pains like electric shocks that shoot upward, down the thighs, or across the pelvis, You may be nervous, enthusiastic, and talkative by nature, yet feel pessimistic and fearful when unwell.
+5. If cramping increases as the menstrual flow increases with extension of pain down the back and up to neck with stiffness, then homeopathic remedy CIMICIFUGA is well indicated.
+There are sharp pains like electric shocks that shoot upward, across the pelvis or extend down the thighs.

 7. If there is delayed or suppressed menstrual flow accompanied by nausea or faintness then homeopathic remedy PULSATILLA can work wonders.
 Cramping pain with scanty flow or thick, dark, clotted discharge.
 You may feel emotional (tearful) and moods are changeable as well.